SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 1.16.0-dev.2 =
+= 1.16.0 =

-(2019/01/14) Fixed saving error messages for invalid URLs.
+(2019/01/15) Fixed an incorrect method call when saving an error message for invalid URLs.
 Optimized the check for a non-functioning WP cron schedule.

-= 1.15.0 =

-(2019/01/13) Further improvements in removing non-essential filter and action hooks.